 LIQUIDITY AND CAPITAL RESOURCES

-As of March 31, 2015, we had $54.3 billion of repurchase agreements outstanding used to fund acquisitions of agency securities and we had an additional $3.8 billion of repurchase agreements outstanding used to fund temporary holdings of U.S. Treasury securities, which we exclude from our leverage measurements due to the highly liquid and temporary nature of these investments.
-Inclusive of our net TBA position, our "at risk" leverage ratio was 6.4x as of March 31, 2015, compared to 6.9x as of December 31, 2014, measured as the sum of our agency repurchase agreements, net TBA position (at cost), net receivable / payable for unsettled agency securities and debt of consolidated VIEs divided by the sum of our total stockholders' equity less the fair value of our investment in REIT equity securities as of period end.
-Excluding our net TBA position, our leverage ratio was 5.8x our stockholders' equity as of March 31, 2015, compared to 5.3x as of December 31, 2014.
+As of June 30, 2016, we had $41.9 billion of repurchase agreements outstanding used to fund acquisitions of agency securities.
+Our "at risk" leverage ratio was 7.2x as of June 30, 2016, compared to 6.8x as of December 31, 2015, measured as the sum of our mortgage borrowings (primarily consisting of our agency repurchase agreements), our net TBA position (at cost) and our net receivable / payable for unsettled mortgage securities divided by the sum of our total stockholders' equity less the fair value of our investment in REIT equity securities as of period end.
+Excluding our net TBA position, our leverage ratio was 6.3x our stockholders' equity as of June 30, 2016, compared to 5.8x as of December 31, 2015.

 To limit our exposure to counterparty credit risk, we diversify our funding across multiple counterparties and by counterparty region.
-As of March 31, 2015, we had master repurchase agreements with 34 financial institutions located throughout North America, Europe and Asia.
-As of March 31, 2015, less than 4% of our stockholders' equity was at risk with any one repo counterparty, with the top five repo counterparties representing approximately 15% of our stockholders' equity.
-The table below includes a summary of our repurchase agreement funding by number of repo counterparties and counterparty region as of March 31, 2015.
-For further details regarding our borrowings under repurchase agreements and other debt as of March 31, 2015, please refer to Note 5 to our consolidated financial statements in this Quarterly Report on Form 10-Q.
+As of June 30, 2016, we had master repurchase agreements with 37 financial institutions located throughout North America, Europe and Asia.
+As of June 30, 2016, less than 4% of our stockholders' equity was at risk with any one repo counterparty, with the top five repo counterparties representing less than 13% of our stockholders' equity.
+The table below includes a summary of our repurchase agreement funding by number of repo counterparties and counterparty region as of June 30, 2016.
+For further details regarding our borrowings under repurchase agreements and concentration of credit risk as of June 30, 2016, please refer to Notes 5 and 7 to our Consolidated Financial Statements in this Quarterly Report on Form 10-Q.

 Number of Counter-Parties